R1a2a/R1a2a/README.md

 - 👋 Hi, I’m Rahul G
-- 👀 I’m interested in Full Stack Development
+- 👀 I’m interested in Data Analytics
-- 🌱 I’m currently learning  Full Stack Development
+- 🌱 I’m currently learning  Machine Learning and AI algorithms
 - 💞️ I’m looking  for internship and Job
 - 📫 How to reach me. bobbylilly2080@gmail.com
 - ❤️